hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 RNG is based on the game time that the game has started at.

 ### Leveling Up and Experience Points

 Levelling up and Experience(EXP) can be more complex than expected.
+In the save file ``EXP`` is stored in units of 0.1 Eg a value of 2000 means ``exp`` is displayed as 200;

 From Mitch Aigner's FAQ level ups occur at the below thresholds.
-I'm unsure if the skill point per exp is correct.
-Disassmembly of the ``UW2`` experience functions seem to indicate that the EXP gain is based on the new player level.
-Level 2 - 2 points, level 3 - 3 points etc but this needs to be properly tested. (it's possible both facts are true, points per exp gain and points per level gained.)
+I'm unsure if the skill point per exp is correct as disassmembly of the ``UW2`` experience functions seem to indicate that the skill gain is a point every 150 exp in ``UW2`` and possibly every 300 points in ``UW1``.
+Exp can continue to be gained after hitting level 15 but can in theory only go up as far as 524,272.

 | Level |  Exp.
 Points |   Exp./Skill pt. |
 |-------|--------------|------------------|